 He shakes his head.
 “Not really,” he agrees as Percy slides a tequila shot across the bar top and shouts at Merlin, asking if he wants one.

 “I’ll take his,” Harry replies, setting his satchel down next to Merlin and clapping him on the shoulder.
 He gives Eggsy a devastating smile that he feels all the way down to his toes.
-“Rupert hasn’t been able to stomach tequila since our third year at Cambridge.”
+“Hamish hasn’t been able to stomach tequila since our third year at Cambridge.”

 The young man’s eyes widen in disbelief.
 “Oh, really,” he teases, nudging Merlin with his beer mug.
 “I want to hear this.”